ShimonMimoun/Unity_Demo_Tools/README.md

     ..//Collision/Assets/Scenes/homwork-shield.unity

-I added two functions to the official version of [@erelsgl](https://github.com/erelsgl-at-ariel/gamedev-5780-code)
+We added two functions to the official version of [@erelsgl](https://github.com/erelsgl-at-ariel/gamedev-5780-code)

  1. The player cannot fire lasers without a break, but must wait a certain time (say, half a second).
 The next shot which can be rotated thanks to the delay variable